LPFraile/Sensorflare-SparkCore/README.md

 SensorFlare::VarPublish varTem("temperature");
 SensorFlare::VarPublish varPir("pir","PUBLIC");
 ```
-For initialized the variable that will be published as PRIVATE
+For initialized the variable that will be published as PRIVATE.
 ```cpp
 SensorFlare::VarPublish varLight("light","PRIVATE");
 ```
-The Publish(Variable,period) method will be called on loop() function for every object that represent each variable which want to be published by associated the respective Variable and a Period on seconds
+The Publish(Variable,period) method will be called on loop() function for every object that represent each variable which want to be published by associated the respective Variable and a Period on seconds.
 ```cpp
 void loop() {
     ...